 'Big Steps for Small Feet' is a chance for our charities to unite as one, in togetherness and hope, raising awareness for a cause that is close to each and every one of us.
 It's an opportunity to show the world that collectively we can make a difference.

-This June we’re taking on Ben Nevis at night, taking Big Steps for Small Feet.
+This July we return to take on the highest peak in Wales, Mount Snowdon (Yr Wyddfa) one year after our inaugural event that tackled Ben Nevis at night.
+Once again making Big Steps for Small Feet.
 We hope to give those who need it the chance to walk and talk together, scaling new heights to unite and raise money for charities working to support bereaved families every day.

 When your child dies, your whole world is shattered.
 You can feel alone and as if no one understands your pain.
 Bereaved parents, and those who have been affected by child loss, tell us they feel like they’ve lost a part of themselves and are unsure who to talk to or where to channel their feelings.

-By taking on Ben Nevis by night, you can change this.
-Take Big Steps for Small Feet and together we can make a difference by raising awareness and funds for the following 10 charities:
+By taking on Mount Snowdon, you can change this.
+Join with us for Big Steps for Small Feet and together we can make a difference by raising awareness and funds for one of the following 9 charities:

-Anam Casa Fasgadh, Bliss, Child Bereavement UK, The Lullaby Trust, Sands, Sands Lothians, STAR for Harris, Twins Trust, Together for Short Lives, Tommys
+Anam Casa Fasgadh, Bliss, Child Bereavement UK, Held In Our Hearts, The Lullaby Trust, Sands, STAR for Harris, Twins Trust and Tommy's.

 An expedition doctor or medic accompanies the group (dependent on group size.)
 Their role is to look after the well-being of the whole group and deal with any incidents.
 They help the leaders to ensure the trip runs smoothly, and encourage you when things get tough.
 The total number of crew looking after you will depend on the final size of your group, but at Discover Adventure we pride ourselves on our high leader: participant ratio and believe it leads to greater trip enjoyment as well as excellent trip safety.